inconsistent behaviour of tethering view and print view

-#4 Updated by Tobias Ellinghaus about 4 years ago
+#4 Updated by Tobias Ellinghaus over 4 years ago

 I would just check if there is any printer found in try_enter() and deny entering if that's not the case.
 Going to print view before a printer is found is not that useful, so the user can just wait and try again later?
 Otherwise we might want to put a label on the center widget as long as no printer is available.

-#5 Updated by Pascal Obry about 4 years ago
+#5 Updated by Pascal Obry over 4 years ago

 It was done using the try_enter() before.
 But the problem is that with a lot of printers or with network printers it may take a long time (more than a minute) to discover all printers.
 So it was changed to discover them asynchronously to avoid this issue (reported by some users).